dancwpark/ZOO-Attack/README.md

 * pillow

 ## Assumptions
-* Has access to the training set
+* in progress of changing